 The logic is easy as follows,

-1. The IP is checked against fail2ban, if fail2ban finds an offending IP that it is not white-listed then the connection is dropped, otherwise, it continues the evaluation
+1. The IP is checked against fail2ban, if fail2ban finds an offending IP that is not white-listed then the connection is dropped, otherwise, it continues the evaluation.

 Dynamic Whitelists & Fail2ban Configuration

-Dynamic whitelists, as explained before it is the capability of fail2ban to auto-include or auto-exclude an IP from the whitelist.
-This feature is very handy these days where the NAT is used.
+Dynamic whitelists, as explained before fail2ban can auto-include or auto-exclude an IP from the whitelist.
+This feature is very handy these days when the NAT is used.

 You will need to get the FreeSWITCH filters.
 The best way to get them is from the GitHub website of FusionPBX.
 You will need to enable systemd journal support and add the ignorecommand parameter pointing to the customized script.